In this article...

-The purpose of this article is to educate small business owners regarding the two types of corporate entities that are particularly preferable for small businesses: the Limited Liability Company (LLC) and the Corporation.
+Our Illinois business attorneys aim to educate small business owners regarding the two types of corporate entities preferred for small businesses: the Limited Liability Company (LLC) and the Corporation.

-In Everything You Need to Know About S-Corp Elections, we explained that both corporations and LLCs can be taxed as S-Corps by filing an S-Corp election with the IRS.
+In Everything You Need to Know About S-Corp Elections, we explained that corporations and LLCs could be taxed as S-Corps by filing an S-Corp election with the IRS.
 We also explained the benefits of filing an S-Corp election.

-Since S-Corp elections are typically a no-brainer for small business owners, rather than comparing Corporations in general with LLCs, this article will discuss Corporations that are taxed as S-Corps with LLCs that are taxes a S-Corps.
-For simplicity’s sake, we will refer to them simply as Corporations and LLCs, with the understanding that both are S-Corps for the purposes of this discussion.
+Since S-Corp elections are typically a no-brainer for small business owners, rather than comparing Corporations in general with LLCs, this article will discuss Corporations that are taxed as S-Corps with LLCs that are taxed as S-Corps.
+For simplicity’s sake, we will refer to them simply as Corporations and LLCs, understanding that both are S-Corps for the purposes of this discussion.

-For small businesses whose shareholders are actively engaged in the management of the business, the differences between Corporations and LLCs mostly come down to costs.
+For small businesses whose shareholders are actively engaged in managing the business, the differences between Corporations and LLCs mostly come down to costs.